 Wednesday 4 - Sunday 29 July 2018

-Burgess' paintings often carry feelings and observations of foreign countries she has visited.
-For decades, she has foraged a relentless interest in architecture; the silence and stillness therein alongside the order, geometry and the traversing of space that is architecture’s mainstay.
+My paintings often carry feelings and observations of foreign countries I have visited.
+For decades I have foraged a relentless interest in architecture; the silence and stillness therein alongside the order, geometry and the traversing of space that is architecture’s mainstay.
 These are paintings that are concerned with the history, conventions and problematics of making a painting.
-A large part of her time is consumed by making mediums for variations of admixtures to paint and other materials.
+A large part of my time is consumed by making mediums for variations of admixtures to paint and other materials.

 There is a looking back at history – a way of learning and then a way to understand and generate new ideas.

-Burgess is on the edge of decision – between figuration, observation and abstraction and she believes that it may be permanent.
+I’m on the edge of decision – between figuration, observation and abstraction and I think that may be permanent.
 There is such a range of works; the architectural grid works, the figurative works on paper, large and small oils and the large seemingly abstract dot paintings.
 Binding them all is an all over strategy of picture making.